 How To Add More Value To Your Inspection Processes and Ensure Perfection Every Time

-If you want to take your team’s inspections and reporting to the next level, you need to graduate from the school of paper and enroll in your company’s future – digital inspection reporting.
+If you want to improve your team’s inspections and reporting, you need to graduate from the school of paper and enroll in your company’s future—digital inspection reporting.

-Imagine you have a platform that works on all your team’s smartphones, tablets, even laptops, and desktop computers.
-Your team could access a respirator inspection checklist, customized and branded for your company, right on their phone.
+Imagine you have a platform that works on all your team’s smartphones, tablets, laptops, and desktop computers.
+Your team could access a respirator inspection checklist customized and branded for your company right on their phone.

-Or they could access any number of other checklists or reports in our robust template library, built right into the app.
+They could also access any number of other checklists or reports in our robust template library, built right into the app.

 How much would a digital report that uses clean fonts instead of your team member’s messy handwriting be worth to you?
 I can tell you that it would be worth it just from the savings in paper and printing fees alone.